How does divorce affect a child’s development?

 Depending on the age of your child, the divorce and ensuing new way of life may be challenging to explain.

-Young children often struggle to understand what is taking place concretely.
+Young children often find it challenging to understand the changes happening around them and may have questions about their parents’ separation.
 Why do I suddenly have two rooms?
 Why do I spend the holidays split between mommy and daddy?
 Will daddy stop loving me if I spend too much time with mommy?

 Parents may need to prepare for these questions.